ToshioCP/Gtk4-tutorial/src/Readme_for_developers.src.md

     }
     \end{lstlisting}

-Listing package can color or emphasize keywords, strings, comments and directives.
+The listings package can color or emphasize keywords, strings, comments and directives.
 But it doesn't really analyze the syntax of the language, so the emphasis tokens are limited.

- @@@include command has two advantages.
+The @@@include command has two advantages:

 1. Less typing.
-2. You don't need to modify your .src.md file, even if the C source file is modified.
+2. Modifying a C source file does not require manual updates to the .src.md file, making maintenance much easier for authors.

 ### @@@shell

-This type of @@@ command starts with a line begins with "@@@shell".
+This command begins with the `@@@shell` directive.

     @@@shell
     shell command
      ... ...
     @@@

-This command replaces itself with:

-- the shell command
-- the standard output from the shell command
+It is replaced by both the executed command itself and its standard output.

 For example,